This article continues on from the 'Emotional Triggers in Web Design' Post, and explores what makes users click on links to websites.

 According to research carried out by Crowd Science on advertising attitudes, the following results were found;

 These kinds of statistics can make you more aware about how your target audience would respond to your Online ad and what makes users click!

 Put yourself in the position of the consumer.
 What is going to make them want to stay on your page?
 Great content?
 Emotional triggers?
 A clear Design that mirrors your industry?
 Yes all of these, plus clear upfront information.
 Remember that the visitor has absolutely zero interest in scouring your website for the required information, so get everything readily accessible or else they will lose interest and go to another site.

 Hopefully you can now start thinking from the consumer's point of view and coincidentally devise a master plan to make users click!
 The recipe to more customers is individual for all businesses, and what works for you may not work for someone else.
 So, consider our tips and advice and you will go far.

-If you would like to speak to us personally about how to make users click on your site, then don’t hesitate to get in contact today.
-If you would like to know more about how we can help you improve the way your website works for your business, take a look at our conversion optimisation services.
+If you would like to speak to us personally about how to make users click on your site, then don't hesitate to get in contact today.
+If you would like to know more about how we can help you improve the way your website works for your business, take a look at our search engine optimisation services.